pimjansen/docker-for-windows-virtualbox/README.md

 #### Box config

 There is a `.env` file available that holds all settings.
-Feel free to adjust according your personal needs
+Feel free to adjust according your personal need